 As IT expands its role in directing business development through technology, enterprises are finding that it often makes sense to outsource some of their IT tasks.
 This is particularly true in the case of multi-location businesses, which may particularly benefit from outsourcing that removes the need for in-house IT professionals to travel to sites for management, troubleshooting or upgrades.

-An outsourced help desk is often one of the first areas that multi-location businesses consider outsourcing.
-If you’re thinking about making this transition, it’s a good idea to thoroughly consider how both in-house and outsourced help desk choices can impact your business.
+An managed help desk is often one of the first areas that multi-location businesses consider outsourcing.
+If you’re thinking about making this transition, it’s a good idea to thoroughly consider how both in-house and managed help desk choices can impact your business.
 Take a look at some of the key areas of the decision, and how each option affects that aspect of the business:

 You’re likely to see an expansion of remote and mobile employees that often work outside the typical nine-to-five workday.
 Even employees that typically work within your office may be experimenting with flexible work hours.
 Many enterprises find that offering flexibility in the schedule is a key differentiator when attracting the best talent.
 As a result, the help desk needs to match these varied and unpredictable hours.
 Adapting your in-house help desk to match employee work schedules hours can be costly.